Chaplains provide spiritual comfort and support to people in challenging and demanding situations.

 Please contact the Army Chaplains for more information.

 Royal Air Force Chaplains

-The chaplain at an RAF station is likely to be part of a team, working in an organisation which has a sense of community.
-In addition to the normal occupations for ordained people, such as the conduct of worship, baptisms, marriages and funerals, chaplains also play an integral part in the community support system that exists within the RAF, and help to solve individual welfare problems, while facing the challenge of encouraging people to think about faith and its impact on everyday life.
+Royal Air Force chaplains play an integral part in the community support system that exists within the RAF.
+Chaplains help with individual welfare problems, while facing the challenge of encouraging people to think about faith and its impact on everyday life.

-Chaplains are with people both in joy and sorrow to help them think through the issues that confront them, wherever they are in the world and whether they are on operations, at home and during their normal working lives.
+Chaplains are with people both in joy and sorrow to help them think through the issues that confront them, whether they are abroad, on operations, or at home.

 The Chaplaincy Board is responsible for the career management of Royal Air Force chaplains.
 It also helps the ministry of the Royal Air Force Chaplains' Branch as it continually strives to reach the aims of its mission: